Once-DeFi-Insurance/.github/profile/README.md

 ## Roadmap

-- Complete DApp with dummy data
-- Connect Market Place
+- Privacy setup: Looking for building in Secret Network
-- Connect DAO MVP
+- DAO: Development of Once DAO
-- Incorprorate Company
-- Invetsment
-- Marketing
-- Development
+- Risk pools: Development of risk pools for insurance automated investment